Toxic Work Environment Lawyers

 Constructive dismissal

-A toxic work environment may amount to constructive dismissal where the employer’s conduct, or failure to address serious workplace misconduct, makes continued employment intolerable or fundamentally changes the employment relationship.
+A toxic workplace may amount to constructive dismissal where the employer’s conduct, or failure to address serious workplace misconduct, makes continued employment intolerable or fundamentally changes the employment relationship.
 If constructive dismissal is established, an employee may be treated as having been terminated and may be entitled to damages.

 Should I quit because of a toxic workplace?